Phase-Coherent Multi-Array Systems

 pool.stop()

 In this example, we create a pool of four ESPARGOS boards by passing a list of four Board instances to the Pool constructor.
 The important change is to call the Pool.calibrate() method with the per_board parameter set to False, which means that the phase calibration is performed globally across all arrays and not per-board.
-This requires all ESPARGOS devices to be connected to the same phase reference signal generator so that all sensors receive the same phase reference signal packets.
+This requires all ESPARGOS devices to be connected to the same phase reference signal generator (the master) so that all sensors receive the same phase reference signal packets.